w5xd/PacketThermometer/README.md

 powered one of these for 9 months (and counting) with SetDelayLoopCount configured such that updates occur about every 11 minutes.
 A different unit configured for 5 minute updates lasted 6 months.
-AA cells are rated to twice the capacity of AAA if these battery changes are too frequent.
+AA cells are rated to about twice the Amp-Hour life of AAA cells.

 A 2.7K resistor is added from A0 to ground for the purpose of telemetering the battery volatage.